Did you know that we can see surface detail on Mars with even a small telescope?

 Mars has the most extensive canyon/valley system that we have seen on any object within our solar system.
 Known as Valles Marineris or Mariner’s Valley (named after the space probe — Mariner 9 — that discovered it), this canyon stretches over 4,000 km across the planet’s surface.
 The Grand Canyon would disappear into one of the small tributaries in the bottom left of the image below.

-Through an earth-based telescope, such as the 10” telescope at Killarney Provincial Park, the view is quite different, but interesting nonetheless.
+Through a small to mid-sized earth-based telescopes — such as the 16” telescope in the Kchi Waasa Debaabing (Anishinaabemowin for “seeing very far”) Observatory at Killarney Provincial Park — the view is quite different, but interesting nonetheless.

 Signs of intelligent life?